-Disclosure: History Is Calling – Voice to Parliament
+Disclosure: History Is Calling – LIVE STREAM NOW AVAILABLE

 Bringing together voices of cultural ambassadors, academics and emerging leaders, this panel discussion, moderated by First Nations advocate Emma Garlett (Noongar, Yamatji & Nyiyaparli Peoples), will explore the legal, cultural and social complexities and benefits of a Voice to Parliament, an ambition articulated through the Makarrata: The Uluru Statement from the Heart in 2017.

-This event will follow First Nations protocols, with all visitors welcomed to Walyalup on Whadjuk Nyoongar Boodja by a First Nations custodian.
+This event will follow First Nations protocols, with all visitors welcomed to Walyalup on Whadjuk Nyoongar Boodja by First Nations custodian, Ingrid Cumming.

 Emma Garlett (Noongar, Yamatji & Nyiyaparli Peoples) is a First Nations woman who applies an Indigenous lens to current issues and seeks to educate others to bring them on a journey of reconciliation to make a better Australia for all.
 Emma is passionate about justice, law reform and ensuring First Nations people are involved in decisions which affect them.
 Emma has experience working in academia, industry, media and as a lawyer.
 Emma is an advocate for the Voice to Parliament as often speaks publicly about how constitutional reform will support First Nations Peoples self-determination, and increase agency and autonomy for First Nations communities nationally.